sniclasj/milestone-one-2.0/README.md

 A future feature to implement would be the embedding of fitness related videos which loop on all pages as opposed to the Join Us page only, a gallery to showcase people enjoying the experience of exercising at SJ Fitness and  timetable of classes so clients can plan their week of exercise.

 ## Technologies Used
+- Git - used for version control
+- GitHub - used to secure your code online
+- Gitpod - used as the cloud-based IDE
+- GitHub Pages - used to deploy the site
+- amiresponsive - used for the mockup image
+- HTML - used to write the code for the website
+- CSS - used to style the website

 ## Testing
 To view all testing documentation, please refer to [TESTING.md](TESTING.md)